wp-plugins/easy-adsense-lite/readme.txt

 = New in this Release =

-Admin interface modifications.
-Updating some translations.
+Minor bug fix.

 == Upgrade Notice ==

-= 5.20 =
+= 5.21 =

-Admin interface modifications.
-Updating some translations.
+Minor bug fix.

 == Screenshots ==